ixdlabs/flutter-rest-app-template/README.md

 If you use VS Code, the configuration file `.vscode/settings.json` is already set up to use the Flutter version specified in the `.fvm` file.

+> When updating the Flutter version, you should update the `.fvm` file and run the `fvm install` command.
+Also make sure to update the flutter version in the `pubspec.yaml` file.

 ## Building models

 ```bash